Blackfoot Mountains

 The Blackfoot Mountains, also called the Blackfoot Range, is a small range of mountains located east of Blackfoot, Idaho.
 Most of the area is private property, including the range's tallest mountain, Taylor Mountain.
-This mountain was named after Sam Taylor, an early settler and brother of Matt Taylor.
+This mountain was named after Sam Taylor, an early settler of Idaho and brother of Matt Taylor.
 The Blackfoot River carves through the region.
 Within this range is Wolverine Canyon, a public area that features sites for hiking, camping, kayaking, rock climbing and other recreational pursuits.

 Ecology

 This area is mainly a hilly shrub-steppe, covered in sagebrush and juniper.
 However, there are many springs and small streams which form microclimates with more water-loving plants.
 The mountains themselves are mainly basalt.